RenruiLiu/Heamophiliac-helper/README.md

 This often happens on an emulator.
 But it works fine on my tablet, don't know somehow it can't read other phone's file path.
 ***
 Download on [Google Play](https://play.google.com/store/apps/details?id=com.ryankeith.haemophiliac_helper&hl=en "Haemophiliac-Helper")
-Welcome any feedbacks to liur@deakin.edu.au
+Welcome any feedbacks to liurenrui016@qq.com